joemasilotti/masilotti.com/_posts/2020-03-31-better-swift-unit-testing.md

 ---
 layout: post
-title:  "Better Unit Testing with Swift"
+title: Better unit testing with Swift
 date: 2020-03-31
 permalink: better-swift-unit-testing/
 image: images/twitter/IDEPEM.png
 description: Ideas and best practices for real world Swift testing, including protocols, dependency injection, and Equatable.
 category: testing-swift
+xcode: 12.0
 ---

 > This article was updated on March 31, 2020.
 It includes feedback from a live session I hosted on testing in Swift.
 [Email me](mailto:joe@masilotti.com) if you want to join the next session!